Environmental Analysis

 Environmental Analysis Field Group

-A minimum of 11 courses is required for the Environment and Society and Environmental Policy tracks,12 courses for the Sustainability and Built Environment track, and 14 courses for the Science track.
+A minimum of 11 courses is required for the Environment and Society and Environmental Policy tracks, and 12 courses for the Sustainability and Built Environment track.
 Students in the Environment and Society, Environmental Policy, and Sustainability and the Built Environment tracks will find that their major has considerable structure but also allows for flexibility in the selection of courses within the track.
 It is essential that majors and prospective majors proactively work with their advisers to select courses, both within the major and outside the major, that will help meet the student’s educational, personal and professional goals.

 Environment and Society Track

-• EA 010 PZ – Introduction to Environmental Analysis
+• EA 010 PZ -Intro to Environmental Analysis

-• EA 030L KS – Science and the Environment
+• EA 030L KS -Science and the Environment or EA 030 PO -Environmental Science

-• Capstone Seminar: EA 150 PZ – Critical Environmental Analysis
+• Senior Seminar: EA 150 PZ -Senior Sem in Environ Analysis

 • One Environmental Internship (See guidelines for internship above)